 - Carefully place the opening of the pouch over your stoma.
 Having a mirror in front of you may help you center the pouch correctly.

-- The pouch opening should be 1/8 inch larger than your stoma.
+- The pouch opening should be an eighth inch (3 mm) larger than your stoma.

-- Some pouches are comprised of two parts: the wafer or flange, which is a plastic ring that adheres to the skin around the stoma, and a separate pouch that attaches to the flange.
-With a two piece system, the separate parts can be changed at different intervals.
+- Some pouches are comprised of 2 parts: the wafer or flange, which is a plastic ring that adheres to the skin around the stoma, and a separate pouch that attaches to the flange.
+With a 2 piece system, the separate parts can be changed at different intervals.

 Urinary pouch; Urinary appliancepasting; Urinary diversion - urostomy pouch; Cystectomy - urostomy pouch